Skip to primary content

 Tip #2: Every AAC app users group has it’s own “culture”.
 Some are very open to discussing any topic.
 Others are pretty strict about only posting info or questions directly related to that particular app.
 So be sure to read the “rules” when joining.

 Here is a list of Facebook AAC app user groups in English.
 This list is not all-inclusive.
 Some apps have separate groups in other languages or separate groups for a particular country or geographical region.
-I am not listing all of those here.
+I have only listed a couple of those here.
 Inclusion on this list is not an “endorsement” of any particular app or approach.
 This is simply a list to help folks find AAC groups that be helpful for their needs.

 • aacorn: https://www.facebook.com/groups/aacornapp/?ref=ts&fref=ts (Note: Neither of the aacorn AAC apps have been updated in over 3 years.
 The app developer hasn’t responded to questions about his plans to update or support this app in the future.
 This is no longer an app that anyone should be recommending for purchase)